neilgupta/neilgupta.github.com/_posts/2020-03-19-play-from-home.md

 This one is more general culture building advice that applies in all situations, but is especially important right now... relax on the meeting agenda.
 Spend the first 10-15 minutes of every call just chatting about how people are feeling, things to look forward to (_have you watched Hunters yet on Amazon Prime!?_), etc. There's no water cooler to connect over and people won't start video calls just to chat, so these 10 minutes are absolutely critical for your team.
 Incidentally, letting teams go on tangents and deviate from a strict agenda also creates higher psychological safety and [higher performing teams](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html).

-Slack is also helpful for facilitating this kind of chit chat, but if you're not used to working remotely, this can feel awkward.
-Don't expect too much activity here at first, but you can encourage it by proactively sharing fun links throughout the day to set the mood.
+Slack or Basecamp is also helpful for facilitating this kind of chit chat, but if you're not used to working remotely, this can feel awkward.
+Don't expect too much activity at first, but you can encourage it by proactively sharing fun links throughout the day to set the mood.

 ![Working From Home Like a Jedi](/post_files/games/jedi.jpg)